Home > Pies, Tarts, and Crisps > Caramel Corn Apple Galette For Two

 • Don’t worry about perfection – Galette’s are intentionally a little rustic and you don’t need to fret too much about making a perfect circle.

-Caramel Custard Filling Tips
+Caramel Custard Tips

-• Use any milk – Because we use heavy cream, cornstarch, and an egg yolk, the custard will be thick and creamy.
-The milk is primarily used thin out the custard slightly since we are baking it.
+• Use any milk – Because we use heavy cream, cornstarch, and egg yolk, the custard will be thick and creamy.
+The milk is primarily used to thin out the custard slightly since we are baking it.
 With that, any milk will work.
 I have even used non-dairy milk.

 • Keep an eye on the brown sugar while it is heating – Sugar can burn very quickly, and it usually happens when you step away from it!
 It won’t take too long for it to caramelize and I recommend watching it the whole time.